ROLE OF CORPORATE GOVERNANCE IN OPTIMISING WORKFORCE PRODUCTIVITY

 Abstract:

-The current study supplies detailed analysis and evidences of corporate governance practices of Tesco and the process how effective governance can impact on the workforce productivity.
-In order to research on this topic in a systematic way, the researcher has divided the entire study into several interlinked parts.
+The current study supplies detailed analysis and evidence of corporate governance practices of Tesco and the process how effective governance can impact on the workforce productivity.
+To research on this topic in a systematic way, the researcher has divided the entire study into several interlinked parts.
 In the introductory chapter, the author has mentioned the primary aims and objectives, along with rationale of study to view the significance of the research in current context.
-Tye past studies and evidences are analysed in second chapter to structure a literature on the topic undertaken.
-According to theoretical evidences, corporate governance is the set of rules or principles that firms employ in organizational procedure to execute a fair and ethical trade practice.
+The past studies and evidence are analysed in second chapter to structure a literature on the topic undertaken.
+According to theoretical evidence, corporate governance is the set of rules or principles that firms employ in organizational procedure to execute a fair and ethical trade practice.
 However, different factors affect the employee performance as being present in the governance policies.
 Tesco basically follows standard governance structure whereas there is space to widen the area of improving workforce efficiency by upgrading governance.
 In the methodology chapter, the author has mentioned the best possible approaches that have been employed thorough selecting right blend of research paradigms.
 Besides positivism, the researcher has selected deductive approach and descriptive design.
 The data has been collected via survey from employees and interviews with managers.

 The gathered information has been processed in fourth chapter using analytical tools for the purpose of a systematic representation.
 The analysis of the same has been performed in this chapter targeting to link with the existing literature as conclusions could be linked with initial objectives.
 The analysis has explored potential options to improve the governance of the organization that better employee productivity could be promoted.
-However, the stages of improving corporate governance policies has been mentioned in chapter five based on the key findings and analysis.
+However, the stages of improving corporate governance policies have been mentioned in chapter five based on the key findings and analysis.

 Chapter 1